Mixed Age Couples

 If the younger member of your couple is in receipt of either Income Support, Jobseekers Allowance (Income-Based), or Employment and Support Allowance (Income-Related) at the point where you become a mixed age couple, Housing Benefit can continue to be awarded so long as they continue to be entitled to that benefit.

-You will also be exempt from this rule if you are living in temporary or supported accommodation, or receive a severe disability premium within your current benefit.
+You will also be exempt from this rule if you are living in temporary or supported accommodation.
 If you are unsure whether you fall within one of these categories then please contact us for further advice.

 Back to top